MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_Python_DataUpload_ReadMillisecondCount** - Total milliseconds to read from PowerQuery.

-- **Data_Python_DataUpload_ServerCacheHitCount** - The number of uploads that were not found in the client-side cache, but had the same server ETag.
+- **Data_Python_DataUpload_ServerCacheHitCount** - The number of uploads that weren't found in the client-side cache, but had the same server ETag.

 - **Data_Python_DataUpload_StartMillisecondCount** - Total milliseconds to do the StartUpload requests.